• Skip to primary navigation

 What Other Add-Ins Can I Use In These Fruitcake Bars?

-These fruitcake bars are extremely versatile, you can add or take out any of the added fruit above.
-Feel free to add in any of your favorites, such as glace cherries, dried cranberries, raisins, golden raisins (sultanas), dried apricot, chocolate chips, chopped walnuts, diced pecans, chopped almonds, candied lemons, or candied oranges.
+These fruitcake bars are extremely versatile; you can add or take out any of the added fruit above.
+Feel free to add in any of your favorites, such as glace cherries, dried cranberries, raisins, golden raisins (sultanas), dried apricots, chocolate chips, chopped walnuts, diced pecans, chopped almonds, candied lemons, or candied oranges.

 Can I Make These Fruitcake Bars Ahead Of Time?

 Absolutely!
 You can make these fruitcake bars up to one week in advance before you need to serve them.
-Make sure to keep them in an airtight storage container at room temperature until you are ready to enjoy them!
+Keep them in an airtight storage container at room temperature until you are ready to enjoy them!

 Can I Freeze Fruitcake Bars?